hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

 #### Snapshot restore procedure

-1. Load `JobExecutionRecord` from `IMap` to `MasterContext`
+1. Load `JobExecutionRecord` from `IMap` to `MasterContext` (skipped if the job coordinator has not changed) (*)
-2. Write `JobExecutionRecord` to map from which it was read to ensure that it is replicated.
+2. Write `JobExecutionRecord` using safe method to map from which it was read to ensure that it is replicated.
-   In case of indeterminate result - do not start job now, schedule restart later.
+   In case of indeterminate result or other failure (in particular network problem, timeout) - do not start job now, schedule restart later.
 3. Read last good snapshot id from `JobExecutionRecord`.
-   `JobExecutionRecord` contains also last snapshot id that could have written something to snapshot data IMap.
+   `JobExecutionRecord` contains also last snapshot id that could have written something to snapshot data `IMap`.
 4. Check consistency of the indicated snapshot using data in snapshot `IMap` and `SnapshotVerificationRecord`.
    If inconsistent, job fails permanently.
 5. If restoring from exported snapshot,